 Get Even More Tips From Buy This, Not That

-Buy This, Not That by Sam Dogen of Financial Samurai is set to be released on July 19, 2022.
-But there’s no need to wait.
-You can pre-order your copy today and be one of the first to get your hands on the book.
-Simply click any of the retail buttons below or call your local bookseller.
+Buy This, Not That by Sam Dogen of Financial Samurai is available now at retailers everywhere.
+Simply click any of the retail buttons below or call your local bookseller to order your copy today.